femboyfin/dbdideas/survivor_perks.md

 and either:

-- No longer limited to two rummages per chest
+- Removed maximum of two rummages per chest
   - Removes the need to scour the map for multiple chests to get full value from your perk, again reducing the time spent on side-objectives.

 or